Art – Key Stage 3 Curriculum Plan

 How to support your child at home

 You can support your child with their work by ensuring that they have space to practice their art and complete their homework at home.
 Having some art supplies at home sets children up to succeed – Even just a few pencils and rubbers make a difference!
 Children who have access to art outside of school often excel in art at school.
-You can access places like the Yorkshire Sculpture Park, The Hepworth Gallery in Wakefield, Millenium Gallery, or Graves Park Gallery in Sheffield.
-These are free or discounted for families and have great public transport links.
-Exposure to art helps children understand their art lessons on a deeper level.

 Useful Resources